ReyFScode/DSO-notes/Linux notes (integrate into other).md

 TR
-[Tr Command in Linux with Examples | Linuxize](https://linuxize.com/post/linux-tr-command/) can be used to replace/delete characters e.g = `echo "hello" | tr 'hell' 'bell'` output "bello" or you can use `tr "\n " "` to eliminate newlines in a file e.g. `ls | tr "\n" " "` will print the ls command in one single line.
+[Tr Command in Linux with Examples | Linuxize](https://linuxize.com/post/linux-tr-command/) can be used to replace/delete characters e.g = `echo "hello" | tr 'hell' 'bell'` output "bello" or you can use `tr "\n " "` to eliminate newlines in a file e.g. `ls | tr " " "\n"` will print the ls command with each entry on a newline

 sed v TR
 - If you need to perform complex text transformations involving patterns or conditions, `sed` is the better choice.